Can My Business Partner Lock Me Out of My Own Business? The Answer is

 Worse yet, winning in these cases is very rare.
 Typically, the courts stay out of disputes between partners unless laws have been broken.
 The ruling most often is to order the partnership dissolved.

 Fighting for the win doesn’t usually have a happy ending.
 If your partner has a greater interest in the business, she can take control.
 If you are an equal partner and end up in court, most often the court will simply order you to work it out or dissolve the partnership.
 Usually, the business closes.
 Read about mediation here

 A buyout is a possibility.
-However, if there is a big dispute it is pretty tough to negotiate a good price for your stake.
+However, if there is a significant dispute it is pretty tough to negotiate a reasonable price for your stake.
 Often clients tell me that it’s more important to get out than to get a fair price.
 That’s too bad but it is often the reality.
+More about buyouts here

 Here’s a tip.
 Get a Buy/Sell Agreement in place before trouble breaks out.
 And, if you are already in this situation, get help immediately.
 The tension will only get worse as time passes.